FailAcademy/learning/wdp-vancouver/_slides/week-06/03-intro-to-wordpress.md

 - WordPress allows us to create **custom post types** and **custom taxonomies**, and also has a host of other features that make it far more CMS-like than it used to be
 - Some people even use it as an application platform...

+???

+Custom taxonomies: a grouping mechanism for some posts (or links or custom post types

+Wordpress USED to be just for blogging, but with the addition of more sophisticated plugins, like ordering/payment, it quickly became used for e-commerce more and more

 ---

 # .org vs .com